How much does a ferret cost?

 How Much Does A Pet Ferret Cost In Pet Shops?

 The average ferret price in a pet shop is around $15o, but that price may vary from pet shop to pet shop.
 Also, not every pet shop has ferrets for sale so you might want to consider checking out which ones have them.
 Almost every pet ferret in a pet shop is a baby ferret.
 They come there around the 6th week of age so they are still pretty young.
 When ferrets come in pet shops, most of them are already descended and neutered, especially if we are talking about Marshall ferrets.
-That means you won’t have to think about ferret neutering cost, but that is not entirely great.
+That means you won’t have to think about ferret neutering costs, but that is not entirely great.

 If a ferret is neutered at a too young age, he can develop health issues later in life, which can raise future ferret vet bills.
 Also, most ferrets for sale in pet shops aren’t socialized.
 That means you will have to teach that ferret not to bite, to use a litter box, switch to some better quality ferret food and you will have to work hard with him in the beginning.
 If you want to know more about ferrets in pet shops, read my post about ferrets in a pet store.